Dysphagia: What Happens During a Bedside Swallow Exam

 - Certain breathing problems

-You may also need this exam if you have a medical condition that puts you at high risk for dysphagia.
-One example is if you have had a stroke.
-You may need the test even if you don’t have any symptoms of dysphagia.
-You may still be at risk for aspiration.
+You may also need this exam if you have a medical condition that puts you at high risk for dysphagia, such as a stroke.
+You may need the test even if you don’t have any symptoms of dysphagia — you might still be at risk for aspiration.

-What are the risks for a bedside swallow exam for dysphagia?
+What are the risks regarding a bedside swallow exam for dysphagia?

 A bedside swallow exam is safe.
-There is a slight risk that you might aspirate during it.
+There is a slight risk that you will aspirate during it.
 This might lead to problems.
 But your speech-language pathologist (SLP) will try to prevent that.

 The SLP typically begins the exam with the substances that are the easiest to swallow.
 He or she might stop at that part of the exam if you show signs of dysphagia and aspiration.
-If you have a very high risk of aspiration from dysphagia, you might not swallow anything as part of your exam.
+If you have a very high risk of aspiration from dysphagia, you might not be able to swallow anything during your exam.

-Ask your healthcare provider if the exam presents any other risks for you.
-Follow-up tests to the exam may have risks, too.
+Ask your health care provider if the exam presents any other risks for you.
+Follow-up tests may have risks, too.

 How do I prepare for a bedside swallow exam for dysphagia?

-You don’t need to do much to prepare for a bedside swallow exam.
+You don’t need to do much to prepare.
 You might be told to not eat or drink anything beforehand.
-You may also want to make a list of your swallowing problems ahead of time.
-Then you can remember to share them with your SLP.
+You may also want to make a list of your swallowing problems ahead of time so you can share them with your SLP.

 What happens during a bedside swallow exam for dysphagia?

-An SLP most often performs the bedside swallow exam.
-The SLP checks for signs of dysphagia and aspiration throughout the exam.
+The test is most often performed by an SLP, who checks for signs of dysphagia and aspiration throughout the exam.